Zuhairmassri/finalproject-ece218/README.md

 The system is designed with flexibility and scalability in mind, allowing for future enhancements such as integrating more sophisticated vehicle detection methods or expanding to manage multiple intersections.

+The system could also possibly be enhance to account for pedestrian crossing the streets in order to simulate a more real daily implementation of a traffic lights system.
+This implementation could possibly allow for the integration of an LED Display and sound system that instructs the pedestrians on crossing the streets.

 ## Conclusion

 This Automated Traffic Light Control System presents a robust solution for managing traffic at intersections.
 Through careful testing and innovative solutions like the software-based timer, it demonstrates a high degree of reliability and efficiency in optimizing traffic flow.